woodfolk/lmbuild/README.md

 # Linux Mint 19.3 Cinnamon Build

 This is my Link Mint Cinnamon Build Script.
 I wrote this script strictly for my pu and use, for the sole purpose of rebuilding my system(s) just in case.
-In cases were I receive a new computer, recycled computer or just because I feel the need to rebuild my computer.
+In cases where I receive a new computer, recycled computer or just because I feel the need to rebuild my computer.
 I can rebuild my system to my specifications via the use of this script.
 I've pulled ideas into this script from the following people including my finishbuild script...

 **Erik Dubois** - https://github.com/erikdubois/Ultimate-Linux-Mint-19-Cinnamon